swich11/item-sorter/README.md

 ## System Behaviour State Diagram
-The key behaviour for the item-sorter is it's closed loop logic shown.
+The key behaviour for the item-sorter is its closed loop logic shown.
 As labelled object poses are passed from the Item Detector, they are sorted in the brain node which stores a moving average filter for each object that has been detected.
 The brain runs 2 threads: a producer and a consumer that read the confidence values of this moving average for each object-bucket pairing (these are calculated from the normalised variance of the moving average).
 The producer decides to enqueue high confidence pairings and signals the planner to cancel the current command if it was for a given low confidence pairing.

 The consumer thread dequeues each pairing, double checks its confidence is still good after the dequeue, then sends a move command to the planner node.
 It will do this in a loop, waiting for the moveit node to finish, cancel, or fail its previous movement.